th7mo/th7mo.com/git.md

 > The Git workflow (branch strategy) can have a better explanation.
 > Also, rebasing and when to use it is not explained yet.
 >
-> The terms used in the Worktree section is inconsistent, and there should be a warning about only executing commands in the bare Workspace `{repository-name}/.git/`
+> The terms used in the worktree section is inconsistent, and there should be a warning about only executing commands in the bare workspace `{repository-name}/.git/`
 >
 >  Rename `{repository-name}.git/` to `{repository-name}/.git/` (note the slash `/`).
 > There is also a way to do not rely on GNU Stow but use a bare repository to manage dotfiles.